This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 Notes

-• Feel free to increase the number of sliced mushrooms.
+More mushrooms: Feel free to increase the sliced mushrooms for extra depth and texture.

 Nutrition